 After the Fall

-If a medical diagnosis is conducive to falling conduct a home safety assessment.
 Further falls may be prevented by removing potential tripping hazards and obstacles.
 Smooth surface floors present a falling hazard.
 Consider making modifications to the home to provide your family member extra support.
-Replace steps with accessible ramps or install handrails throughout the home as well as stair lifts to assist in reaching upper floors.
+Replace steps with accessible ramps or install handrails throughout the home as well as stair lifts to assist in reaching the upper floors.
 Be Proactive and have a safer quality of life.
 Life is better when upright.

 If you or a loved one are consistently falling or tripping over items, it may be time to think about moving into a Senior Living Retirement Community.
 Having caring neighbors and watchful staff will lessen the chances of another fall.
 Bridge to Better Living® is here to help.
 Contact us today for a free consultation and let us help you transition into the next phase.
 Review our services here.